lelegard/arm-cpusysregs/docs/pac-format.md

 To compute a keyed hash over a memory area, simply iterate PACGA over that area, 64 bits at a time, reinjecting the 32-bit PAC in the next iteration.

 The previously mentioned rules about the PAC size and location do not apply to PACGA.
 Its output is always a 32-bit value.

+On Windows, the PACGA instruction works as expected.
+Only the PACIx and PACDx are inoperative.

 ## PAC computation principles